Frontier League Baseball | It's go time for Miners in division race - NewsBreak

 Frontier League Baseball | It's go time for Miners in division race

-When the Miners take their third trip to Evansville in less than a month Tuesday night to start a three-game series, they'll do so with the knowledge that it's go time.
-They trail the Otters by 6 1/2 games in the West Division with 30 games left in the season.
-Southern Illinois (35-31) also trails second-place Florence by 4 1/2 games, so there's the not-so-little matter of jumping over the Y'Alls before they can overtake Evansville.www.northwestgeorgianews.com
+When the Miners take their third trip to Evansville in less than a month Tuesday night to start a three-game series, they’ll do so with the knowledge that it’s go time.
+They trail the Otters by 6 ½ games in the West Division with 30 games left in the season.
+Southern Illinois (35-31) also trails second-place Florence by 4 ½ games, so there’s the not-so-little matter of jumping over the Y’Alls before they can overtake Evansville.thesouthern.com

 Comments / 0